neokyuubi/git-refresh-on-save/README.md

 ## Usage

 The extension works automatically after installation.
-Whenever you save a file, it will automatically refresh the Git status.
+When you save a file:

+- **In a Git repository**: Automatically refreshes the Git status
+- **Outside a Git repository**: Does nothing (no errors or unnecessary operations)

+The extension intelligently detects whether you're working in a Git repository before attempting to refresh Git status, ensuring optimal performance and user experience.

 ## Requirements

 - VS Code version 1.75.0 or higher
-- Git repository initialized in your workspace
+- Git installed on your system (for Git repositories)

 ## Extension Settings